 - Wear compression pants all day and upload booty pics with motivational captions.

 Surprisingly, this does not land you a client.

 So today I’d like to get real with you.

 In my 15+ years working as a personal trainer so far, I’ve been lucky enough to build quite a good name for myself.
-But along the way I’ve met countless people (some were incredibly talented) who have failed to make their business work for whatever reason.
-So today I’m going to give you my 5 golden tips on how to become a successful personal trainer.
+You need to work hard to do this but there are ways that help get your name out there, for example getting Cheap Custom Water Bottles personalised with your business name or logo on to take to events or give to clients.
+It’s not just about getting your name out there though.
+Along the way I’ve met countless people (some were incredibly talented) who have failed to make their business work for whatever reason.
+So today I’m going to give you my 5 golden tips on how to start One on One Personal Training.

 These are the rules I built my own business upon, and if you enjoy reading them let me know which tip resonates the most with you.

 The fact is most personal trainers are f**king lazy.